commtech/fscc-windows/README.md

 1.x driver you would always have the frame status appended to your data on a read.
 In the 2.x driver this can be toggled, and defaults to not appending the status to the data.

+All of the 2.2.X releases will not break API compatability.
+If a function in the 2.2.X series returns an incorrect value it could be fixed to return the correct value in a later release.

+When and if we switch to a 2.3 release there will only be minor API changes.

 ### License